HDFGroup/vol-log-based/sneak_peek.md

   + Fix a bug when writing a zero-sized request.
 See a67fb43 and 5acb7e3.
   + Fix a hanging bug when a subset of processes write zero-sized requests.
     See 3f34656.
+  + Fix a bug in h5lreplay that ignores attributes.
+  + Fix a bug in h5lreplay that crashes when there are groups.
+  + Fix a bug in h5lconfig that reports the wrong library path.

 * New example programs
   + Demo of modifying traditional HDF5 application to use log-based VOL